-It's time again for our guiding seasonal podcast with Tahnee and Mason, where they tune into the energetics, undertones, and wisdom of the season within Daoism.
+It's time again for our guiding seasonal podcast with Tahnee and Mason, where they tune into the energetics, undertones, and wisdom of the season within Taoism.
 With 30 days of Jing approaching, and people easing back off stimulants, this episode couldn't have landed at a better time.
-In Daoism, the season of Winter is associated with the element of Water and the wonderful Kidneys.
+In Taoism, the season of Winter is associated with the element of Water and the wonderful Kidneys.
 The Kidneys are the bedrock of our Yin/Yang energy, a storehouse for our Jing, and govern the regulation of fluids in our body.
 Of all the seasons, Winter is the most Yin.
 The beauty to be found in this season comes from allowing space for introspection, reflection, restoration, and the inner alchemy of the Kidneys, transforming fear into wisdom.
 As with all the seasons we move through, Tahnee and Mason translate a fluent foundation of what embodying this season looks like; The warming foods to eat, herbs to have on hand, and practices that best support us, both in this season and in this point in time collectively.
 Dress for the elements, protect your Qi with layers and woolies, observe Mother Nature; And as the sun sets early and rises late, so should we flow with that motion and allow our bodies to rest, and consolidate our essence into Jing.
 Tune in~

 "I can feel the depth of that Kidney energy and the untapped potential within it.
 That's where the Jing lives, in the Kidneys.
 But when it comes down to fear, it's the wisest organ because it's the most practical".

 Mase and Tahnee discuss:

 - What the menstrual flow says about our Jing essence.

 - Practices and meditations to support us through Winter.